-Make sure that other voltage inputs have been disconnected, such as load-sharing (linkage of DC intermediate circuit), as well as the motor connection for kinetic back-up.
+Also make sure that other voltage inputs have been disconnected, such as load sharing (linkage of DC intermediate circuit), as well as the motor connection for kinetic backup.

-Before touching any electrical parts, wait at least: Please consult the section Safety> Caution.
+Before touching any electrical parts, wait at least 15 minutes.

-Shorter time than stated in the table is allowed only if indicated on the nameplate for the specific unit.
+A shorter time is allowed only if indicated on the nameplate for the specific unit.